Trees

 Blush Pink Climbing Rose

 A single, pale pink climbing rose.
 Medium flowers on very vigorous, low maintenance plants.
 This is the rootstock from Peggy’s Morning Jewel climbing rose!
-Although not as showy as larger, double blooms, the single, blush pink flowers have an old-fashioned charm. $10.
-1 large pot.
+Although not as showy as larger, double blooms, the single, blush pink flowers have an old-fashioned charm. $15.
+Sold out 2024.

 Climbing Rose Royal Sunset

-Coming 2023!
 A beautiful and especially fragrant rose.
 Large, double apricot blooms on a generally trouble-free climber.
 Repeat blooming.
 Try planting below a deck to allow the flowers to drape over the top and add perfume and colour to your outdoor living space!
 Full sun.
 8-15 ft tall x 8-10 ft wide. $15.
-2 one-gallon pots left.
+Sold out 2024.

 Sweet Peas